symbol/symbol-docs/source/guides/mosaic/creating-a-mosaic.rst

 .. note:: |codename| works with **absolute amounts**.
 To get an absolute amount, multiply the number of assets you want to create by 10\ :sup:`divisibility`.
 For example, if the mosaic has **divisibility** 2, to create 10 units (relative) you should define 1000 (absolute) instead.

 3. Announce both transactions together using an :ref:`AggregateTransaction <aggregate-transaction>`.

-.. note:: Include the first block generation hash to make the transaction only valid for your network.
+Include the first block generation hash to make the transaction only valid for your network.
 Open ``nodeUrl + '/block/1'`` in a new browser tab and copy the ``meta.generationHash`` value.

 .. example-code::